Summary

 Risk Picture Requirements

-Money Performance Charts
+Financial Performance Charts

 Banking regulations require detailed documentation that traditional industry visual business plans must address.
 Stress test results work well as scenario charts that show how the bank performs under different economic conditions.
-These visual stress tests help regulators and backers understand stability.
+These visual stress tests help regulators and backers understand financial stability.

-Loan portfolio composition diagrams break down lending by sector, geography, and risk level.
+But what about loan portfolios?
+Portfolio composition diagrams break down lending by sector, geography, and risk level.
 Pie charts and treemaps work well for showing spread out across different loan types.
 This helps backers understand concentration risk and growth chances in lending markets.

 How Should Healthcare Companies Visualize Their Business Plans?